iBrandon-3727/Typescript_PracticePage/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # Typescript_PracticePage
-Just so you know how to run the script you will have to run "npm start" if it doesn't work delete the "node_modules" and then run "npm install" and then run "npm start" again and it should work!
+To run the script you will have to run "npm start" if it doesn't work delete the "node_modules" and then run "npm install" and then run "npm start" again and it should work!